Medically reviewed by Drugs.com. Last updated on Oct 5, 2023.

-- Also bring your peak flow meter results and all of your medications.
+- Bring your peak flow meter results and all of your medicines.

-- Be prepared to demonstrate using your metered-dose inhaler.
-Improper use can reduce an inhaler's effectiveness.
+- Be prepared to demonstrate using your peak flow meter and inhaler.

 Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
 Some good questions to ask your doctor include:

-- Do my medications or treatment plan need to be changed?
+- Do my medicines or treatment plan need to be changed?

 - What are the signs that I may be about to have an asthma attack?